Death in Singapore: Crematoria and columbaria

-Present

 After a body is cremated, the family of the deceased can store the ashes at home or in a columbarium, or scatter them in the sea or at a specially built garden.
 There are three crematoria in Singapore.
 The Mandai Crematorium, the only government facility, is now operated by the National Environment Agency.
 The other two crematoria are privately operated; one is in the Kong Meng San Phor Kark See Monastery at Bright Hill Drive, Bishan, and the other is in Tse Toh Aum Temple at Sin Ming Drive.

 Currently, sea burial can be done by scattering the ashes of the deceased in the sea at about 1.5 nmi south of Pulau Semakau.
 A proposed sea burial facility to be built at Tanah Merah by the end of 2019 was eventually cancelled.
 While still not a common choice, sea burial is slowly gaining popularity with people who do not wish to burden their family with paying their respects during festivals.
 It is also generally cheaper than placing ashes in an urn at a columbarium.

 In-land ash scattering can also be done at the Garden of Peace, an ash scattering garden, located at Choa Chu Kang Cemetery Complex.
 Ashes are scattered at designated lanes, allowing the ashes to mix with the soil below.
 Watering equipment are provided to allow family members to mix the ashes with the soil.